abelykh0/stm32f103-vga-demo/README.md

 Video

 ## Introduction
 My idea of “fun” maybe odd, but here it is.
-This is a demo that displays a color VGA video with resolution of 256x192 and 64 colors without any specialized video hardware on a tiny STM32F103 microcontroller that can runs at 72 MHz and has only 20 KB of RAM.
+This is a demo that displays a color VGA video with resolution of 256x192 and 64 colors without any specialized video hardware on a tiny STM32F103 microcontroller that has only 20 KB of RAM with CPU running at 72 MHz.

 ## How to connect wires